 6. Can you pre-qualify for a loan?

-7. Do you really want to buy a home when you can keep on renting?
+7. Do you want to buy a home when you can keep on renting?

 Related article: Home Ownership: Is It Really Worth It?

-8. Are you certain you want to stay in one spot?
+8. Are you sure you want to stay in one spot?

-Buying a home is an investment, and like most good investments, it means sticking it out, sometimes for a long period of time.
+Buying a home is an investment, and like most good investments, it means sticking it out, sometimes for an extended time.
 Do you want to live in that town forever, or do you foresee a lot of moves in the future?
 One of the benefits of renting is the flexibility of relocating when your lease is up, or after a job loss.

 9. Do you have enough money for home repairs?